ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/tech-interviews.html.md

 * v8 for NodeJS and Chrome
 * SpiderMonkey for Firefox

+# The non-technical portion of a technical interview

+## Mindset
+The main question to answer during an interview is: "would I want to work with this person?", "would I be happy to see them sit next to me next week?", "can I see them help me with the current projects I'm working on?".
+I find this provides a good guide for a yes/no decision.

+## Expectations
+This varies with roles and levels that you hire for, but the attributes I generally look for in engineers that I interview are:

+* good communication.
+Not too long, to the point, with a good attitude.
+The kind that you would want in your daily or weekly meetings
+* positive reaction to questions and followups (not defensive)
+* ability to see one's own mistakes and point them out (not masking them!)
+* ability to say "I don't know" or "I'm not sure" when warranted
+* mentoring/teaching: do you see them teaching you something new?

+## Assessment
+To try to evaluate against my expectations, here are some questions:

+* What would you want to learn once hired here?
+* How do you release code to production?
+* Can you diagram the ecosystem in which the system you worked on fits?
+* What did you admire most about the best engineers at your previous job?
+* Design your ideal job here
+* What was the last time you failed to do something?
+Can you elaborate?

 # Wrapping up
 You made it through it all!
 Wow I'm impressed.
 Thank you so much for reading!